Ljovely Ljubljana & a Visit to Lake Bled

-It’s also known as Bachelor’s Bridge and I saw one unlucky soul who’d been chained to it by his friends while forced to ask women walking by to sign his t-shirt.
+It’s also known as Bachelor’s Bridge and we spot one unlucky soul who is chained to it by his friends while forced to ask passing women to sign his t-shirt.
 They take their bachelor parties very seriously here in Slovenia.

-From there we made the climb up to the watchtower to check out the views over Ljubljana below.
+From there we make the climb up to the watchtower to check out the views over Ljubljana below.
 On a clear day, you can see two-thirds of Slovenia from this perch.
-Unfortunately, we couldn’t see much more than the city below.
+Unfortunately, on this gloomy day we can’t see much more than the city below.

-Day 2 – A Trip to Lake Bled
+Day 2 – A Day Trip to Lake Bled

-It’s been great to have a travel buddy for the past 2 ½ weeks and I was sad to see her go.
-But on the bright side, I’ve still got another 2 weeks of exploring the Balkans on my own before returning home myself.
+It’s been great to have a travel buddy for the past 2 ½ weeks and I’m sad to see her go.
+But on the bright side, I’ve still got another 2 weeks of exploring the Balkans on my own before I have to return home.

-Just an hour or so later I arrived in the Julian Alps resort town of Lake Bled.
-The bus drops you off just a few steps from the lake so it was really easy to get around town.
+Just an hour or so later I arrive in the Julian Alps resort town of Lake Bled.
+The bus drops me off just a few steps from the lake so it’s really easy to get around town.

 Scenic Lake Bled is home to Slovenia’s only island and its number one tourist attraction.
 To reach the island, you can either rent your own rowboat or hire an oarsman with a handmade pletna boat.
 From the dock, 99 steps lead up to the Church of the Assumption.

 On summer Saturdays like today, there are a steady stream of brides and grooms on the island.
 It’s tradition for a groom to carry his bride up the steps to prove his fitness for marriage (I’m told only 4 out of 5 actually make it).

-Unlike Dubrovnik, the heat was mild, the breeze refreshing and the tourists were at a minimum.
-There were people everywhere (mostly locals) out enjoying the day.
+Unlike Dubrovnik, the heat is mild, the breeze refreshing and the tourists are at a minimum.
+There are people everywhere (mostly locals) out enjoying the day.

-As the sun set, the cafes and bars lining the river swelled with activity and live music started up from seemingly every corner.
+As the sun sets, the cafes and bars lining the river swell with activity and live music starts up from seemingly every corner.
 Just another Saturday night in Ljubljana.